viperaproject/viperaproject.github.io/_devzone/device.md

 {% include toc %}

-The key components that are likely to require modification to support a new device are highlighted in the following diagram.
+The key components that are likely to require modification to support a new device are highlighted in the following diagram:

 ![New device changes](/images/Vipera-arch-device-changes-v1.png)